Is my course, credential or programme eligible for Fees Free?

 2. approved by the NZQA;

-3. funded by the TEC through the Non-Degree Delivery at Levels 3-7 on the New Zealand Qualifications and Credentials Framework and all Industry Training (DQ3-7) fund and would previously have been funded through the ITF;
+3. funded by the TEC through the DQ3-7 fund and would previously have been funded through the Industry Training Fund;

-4. comprised of at least 120 credits (which includes all New Zealand Apprenticeships); and
+4. made up of at least 120 credits (which includes all New Zealand Apprenticeships); and

 5. not part of a school learning programme or secondary-tertiary programme.

-Please contact your tertiary education organisation if you’re not sure about your course or programme eligibility.
+Please contact your tertiary education organisation if you’re not sure whether your course or programme is eligible.

 Unsure of some of these terms?
 Check out our glossary.